The H2 Wiki

 Introduction

 Dante is an “Emacs mode for Interactive Haskell” (that is, an IDE) with a high power-to-weight ratio, being easy to configure, reliable and featureful.
-I will take you on a brief tour of how I use Dante, starting with installation and configuration, demonstrating the features, and explaining how to resolve some typical problems.
+I will take you on a brief tour of how I use dante, starting with installation and configuration, demonstrating the features, and explaining how to resolve some typical problems.

 Dante works by spawning an interactive ghc process (ghci, cabal repl, stack repl), loading your code in it, and talking to it to find out all sorts of information regarding types, errors, warnings, suggested fixes, and more.